CPI Newsletter: January 2019

 To find tech and maker groups, Sheldon and customers of Community Pathways recommend using Calagator, a Portland area tech community event calendar.

-It is also possible to find groups that are specifically organized with developmental diversity in mind.
+It is also possible to find groups that are specifically organized with developmental differences in mind.
 One such group is Community Workshop, a provider agency with in-house tech activities.

 Another resource is Fidgetech, a local group organized by people with autism for people with autism.
 Their mission is to create a purposeful, supportive community for young adults on the autism spectrum to learn technologies, uncover interests and talents, develop technical skills, and achieve educational, work, or personal goals.